LionsmaneDevelopment/laoland/contracts/adapters/voting/voting_README.md

 (UNUSED) - This is an unused function currently, TODO: Back it into some other function/feature.

+(HELPER) - isActiveMember() Checks if a someone is an active member, is a helper to the above function

+(HELPER) - balanceOf() Returns the balance of a particular member in a particular dao.
+Is a helper function to the above function.

 (SETTER) = dao.addToBalance: This function acts as a setter and does the actual balance adjustment

 (SETTER) = dao.subtractFromBalance: This function acts as a setter and does the actual balance adjustment